 The report describes the practice of “block-busting” where real estate agents would sell a home to a Black resident in a white neighborhood, and then use the arrival of Black residents to scare other white residents into selling their homes at a bargain rate.
 The real estate agents would then sell those same homes to Black buyers willing to pay top dollars for a chance to own a home.

 The reason people flock to traditional cities of Europe is because of their charm, complexity, and mixed use.
 There is something wonderful when people of all backgrounds can eat, work, relax, live and entertain themselves in the same area without travelling to different parts of the city.
 That is what makes a city an exciting place to live and visit.
 This notion of a vibrant city is lost in “well designed” American cities with separate zoning districts.

 The use of zoning as a tool has created segregated cities characterized by racial divide, economic segregation, and loss of urban experience.
-In addition, the complexity of zoning regulation in many cities with hundreds of pages of text and maps has benefited the real estate developers with high priced land use attorneys and not the public.
-It is time to end the use of zoning as a tool in urban planning.
+In addition, the complexity of zoning regulations in many cities has benefited the real estate developers and not the general public.
 Desegregate Connecticut is a non-profit community service organization that successfully lobbied at the state level to reform zoning regulations.
 Only time will tell if such efforts are successful in mitigating the damage done by zoning policies and regulations.

 [i] West Hartford is mostly white, while Bloomfield is largely Black; how that came to be tells the story of racism and segregation in American suburbs., By ALEX PUTTERMAN, HARTFORD COURANT, FEB 19, 2021